2 Sep

 Grand Wizard Theodore, an apprentice of Flash, who accidentally isolated the most recognizable technique of turntablism – scratching.
 He put his hand on a record one day, to silence the prednisone music on the turntable while his mother was calling out to him and thus accidentally discovered the sound of scratching by moving the record back and forth under the stylus.
 Though Theodore discovered scratching, it was Flash who helped push the early concept and showcase it to the public, in his live shows and studio recordings.

 DJ Grand Mixer DXT is also credited with furthering the concept of scratching by practicing the rhythmic scratching of a record on one or more (usually two) turntables, using different velocities to alter the pitch of the note or sound on the recording (Alberts 2002).
-DXT appeared as DST nizagara on Herbie Hancock’s hit song “Rockit”.
+DXT appeared as DST tadalafil overnight delivery canada on Herbie Hancock’s hit song “Rockit”.

 Dskreet Contact information: